-You’re here obviously to get some help on how to choose keywords for SEO that rank?
-Below we work through a process on how to select keyword for SEO (search engine optimisation) that will help you climb up the rankings and boost traffic to your website.
+Check out how to select keyword for SEO that will help you climb up the rankings and boost traffic to your website.

 In the 21st century, website promotion cannot be based solely on traditional media.
 Television, radio, newspapers – these are media in which you propose something, but you do not reach customers initially interested in your services/products (outbound marketing).